duyhelloworld/java-learning/DesignPatterns/factory/Factory.md

 }
 ```

 - But that make your code depend on the extensions of `Coffee`.
+If missing interface, you will be difficult to recognize what is a Coffee.

 ```java
 Coffee americano = new Americano();